MandoCode 0.10.0

 Rich markdown rendered in your terminal

-The AI has sandboxed access to your project through a FileSystemPlugin with 9 functions: list files, glob search, read, write, delete files/folders, text search, and path resolution.
-All operations are locked to your project root — path traversal is blocked.
+The AI has sandboxed access to your project through a FileSystemPlugin (9 functions: list files, glob search, read, write, delete files/folders, text search, path resolution) and a WebSearchPlugin (web search via DuckDuckGo, webpage fetching — no API keys required).
+All file operations are locked to your project root — path traversal is blocked.

 Recommended Models